USS Mayflower (1897): 1899–1917

 The Lighthouse Board rechristened the ship USLHT Mayflower and placed her in service as a lighthouse tender maintaining aids to navigation in the 2nd Lighthouse District, with her home port at Boston, Massachusetts.
 The Lighthouse Board was abolished in 1910 and replaced by the new United States Lighthouse Service, making Mayflower part of the Lighthouse Service.

 World War I

 After the United States entered World War I in April 1917, Mayflower again was transferred to the Navy and was commissioned on 10 May 1917 for use as a patrol vessel.
 She patrolled the Atlantic Ocean off the United States East Coast during the war.
 After the war ended in November 1918, she was returned to the Lighthouse Service by executive order on 1 July 1919.

 1919–1939

 After returning to the Lighthouse Service, Mayflower again operated in the 2nd Lighthouse District.
-In 1924, she transferred to the 5th Lighthouse District.
+In 1924, she transferred to the 5th Lighthouse District, where she replaced USLHT Arbutus.
 On 1 July 1939 the Lighthouse Service was abolished and merged into the United States Coast Guard, and therefore the ship became USCGC Mayflower as a Coast Guard vessel.
 In December 1939, the Coast Guard decommissioned Mayflower and transferred her to the Maritime Training Service in Boston, Massachusetts.